-4.4.1 Transport Drive System
+4.5.1 Transport System - Jerking or Vibrating of the Belt

 Items to check include:

 - a) Make sure the belt is not overloaded with heavy product. - b) Verify belt tensioning weight is free to move. - c) Verify belt is free to move without obstruction from product or objects penetrating belt. - d) Adjust belt tracking (see Belt Tracking Adjustment in Table 4-2).